 Sometimes it's OK to Lean: Anterior Movement Of The Trunk

-Typically, the back remains in one position and the anterior trunk support is dynamic.
-For example, the client can then lean forward to reach something, and is assisted back by the energy built-up in the dynamic anterior trunk support (chest strap, shoulder straps, or vest).
+In this scenario, the back typically remains in one position (static) and the anterior trunk support is dynamic.
+The client can then lean forward to reach something, and is assisted back by the energy built-up in the dynamic anterior trunk support (chest strap, shoulder straps, or vest).
 The trunk support material and/or mounting straps are usually elastic in nature.
-Some clients will tend to “hang” on dynamic anterior trunk supports if the material is inadequate to assist with return to upright.
-It is recommended that you trial this intervention out with an individual client prior to a final recommendation to ensure dynamic anterior trunk support will work as expected.
+Some clients will tend to "hang" on dynamic anterior trunk supports if the material is inadequate to assist with return to upright.
+It is recommended that you trial this intervention with an individual client prior to a final recommendation to ensure dynamic anterior trunk support will work as expected.

 Troubleshooting Forward Hanging

 If a client tends to hang on a dynamic anterior trunk support, check their overall positioning to ensure that the seating system is optimizing trunk control.
 For example, the seat to back angle may be too closed, as in the photo of this young man.
 These adjustments may help the client to successfully use this dynamic seating component.